JonathanG04/Final/README.md

 # Predicting Skateboard Sales

-This is my final project (so so so so....
-Executive Summary)
+Hello!
+This is my final project for the Python Data Bootcamp Class.
+The files in this repository consist of the following:
+  1) My Writeup
+  2) EDA Notebook
+  3) Predictive Models Notebook